vanderfreitas/network_robustness/README.md

 If you use this code, please cite the paper:

-**FREITAS, V. L. S.; FEITOSA, J.; SEPETAUSKAS, C. S. N.; SANTOS, L. B. L. (2020).
-Robustness analysis in an inter-cities mobility network: modeling municipal, state and federal initiatives as failures and attacks.
-Available at: https://arxiv.org/abs/2004.02648**
+**FREITAS, V. L. S.; MOREIRA, G. J. P.; SANTOS, L. B. L. (2020).
+Robustness analysis in an inter-cities mobility network: modeling municipal, state and federal initiatives as failures and attacks toward SARS-CoV-2 containment.
+PeerJ, 2020.**